LibrariesHacked/library-carpentry/everyone-loves-maps/exercise-mapping-libraries.md

 Instructor Demo
 ---------------

+This exercise will be demoed by the instructor so there's no need to perform the steps (unless working through at home).
+The following exercise (attendee exercise) will be completed afterwards by all attendees.

 - Once logged in, on the Menu navigate to **Maps > Your Datasets**.
 - Select **New Dataset**.
 - In the URL field enter: **https://github.com/LibrariesHacked/library-carpentry/raw/master/data/libraries.csv**